 As we have outlined above, corgi trainability is something that raises concerns.
 However, I do not think you should be worried about it, as long as you are using appropriate methods of training.
 There is no specific timeframe for training a dog.

 However, I can assure you that it will take some time.
 Focus on obedience training above any other training.
 Once he starts responding accordingly, you can introduce other training.
 However, the basic training should also involve potty training.

 Dog training is not a task that stops at some point.
 You just have to discover more tricks to teach your corgi.
-Training is both gradual and continuous in order to have a well behaved and affectionate dog.
+Training is both gradual and continuous in order to have a well-behaved and affectionate dog.
 Keep training your corgi even when he has developed into an adult dog.

 How to train your corgi

 Corgis are great dogs.
 However, you must be strict and uphold each trick you train your corgi.
-These dogs can choose to do the opposite of what you are training him.
+These dogs can choose to do the opposite of what you are training them.
 However, this does not make them untrainable.
 They need a different approach and a lot of patience.

 Below, I am going to discuss a few tips to train a corgi;

 I have outlined some of the reasons why training a corgi might be challenging.
 Well, if you have been trying to train your corgi in vain, maybe you are giving up too fast.
 Training these dogs takes time and a lot of patience.

 You must not punish your dog even when he doesn’t seem to get it.
 Instead, you should remain consistent and patient with him.
 Do not stop the training until your corgi can obey without resisting.
 This could take you a few weeks but once he adapts to new training, you will not have any more problems with your dog.

 Even when training goes wrong, I advise all dog owners against getting angry.
 While it can be frustrating, your dog cannot decipher your anger.
 Do not yell, or hit him.
 Instead, keep training him and he will eventually obey.